 Punta Uva is one of the most beautiful beaches not just in Costa Rica, but in the entire world.
 The sand is clean and the water is a stunning shade of turquoise.
-It is popular with both swimmers and surfers, but it’s not overly crowded so you wont have to fight for a spot.
+It is popular with both swimmers and surfers, but it’s not overly crowded.
 And there are trees that will offer you some shade and protection from the sun if it gets too hot.
-Also there’s a beach bar where you can pop in for a drink or two if you get tired of the sand between your toes.

 The best thing about the beach is that it’s only some 10 kilometers away from Puerto Viejo, and you could even walk there.
 If you’re driving, it will take you about 15 minutes to get there, so there’s no rush.
 There are also busses but they are not too frequent – if you do go by bus, you want to catch one headed for Manzanillo, as it stops in Punta Uva on the way.
-Additionally, since the distance between the two places is so short you could get a ride in a taxi for a bargain.
+You could get a ride in a taxi for a bargain.

-Another option is that you make your way back to San Jose, especially if you rented a car.
+Another option is that you make your way back to San Jose, especially if you rent a car.
 You want to return it to the same place where you picked it up, if you don’t want to pay any extra fees.
 And that would give you some additional time in the capital of Costa Rica.
-There’s still a lot of places to visit there, like the Children’s Museum or the Spirogyra Butterfly Garden.
-And that museum isn’t just for kids – it was a penitentiary up until the 1980s when it was closed.
-The vacant building just stood there until Gloria Bejarano de Calderon (first lady of Costa Rica at the time) decided that it was time to turn it into a museum which would focus on entertainment and science.
+There are still a lot of places to visit there, like the Children’s Museum or the Spirogyra Butterfly Garden.

-Anyway, if you decide to get back to San Jose on day ten, prepare yourself for a long drive.
-There are some 220 kilometers to cover, and it should take you about four or five hours to get to San Jose.
+To get back to here on day ten, prepare yourself for a long drive.
+It’s 220 kilometers and it should take you about four or five hours.
 If you don’t have a car but still want to return to the capital of Costa Rica, might I suggest catching a plane at Puerto Limon?
-The flight back to San Jose lasts only about 30 minutes, and you could save a lot of time in transit.
-I’m not sure just how much tickets cost, but they can’t be too expensive – especially when you look at the cost of other transportation methods in Costa Rica.
+The flight back to lasts only about 30 minutes, and you could save a lot of time in transit.

 And that’s it!
-I hope this itinerary was good for you and that you had fun!
+I hope this 10 Day Costa Rica itinerary was good for you and that you had fun!
 I want to hear all about your time in Costa Rica and definitely see some photos – but please, no spiders! :>